-I was watching the other night when Chris Gayle made his now infamous comments to Mel McLaughlin coming off the ground in a BBL game, including a suggestion that they should catch up after the game for a drink.
-He did with a laugh, and perhaps a leer, a jest that contained an opportunistic truth.
-It was uncomfortable viewing, with McLaughlins obviously discomforted, of which Gayle was obviously oblivious of.
+I was watching the other night when Chris Gayle made his now-infamous comments to Mel McLaughlin coming off the ground in a BBL game, including a suggestion that they should catch up after the game for a drink.
+He did it with a laugh, and perhaps a leer, a jest that contained an opportunistic truth.
+It was uncomfortable viewing, with McLaughlin obviously discomforted, and Gayle obviously oblivious.

-Still, there are men who act like that all the time in pubs and clubs across the country.
+Still, some men act like that all the time in pubs and clubs across the country.
 It’s ugly to behold, and not a little stupid, but the subject then has the option of throwing her the contents of her glass in his face.
-There are degrees of course.
-This is a man trying to pick up a woman, something I’ve done more than once myself.
-Hopefully I’ve been smooth and suave and respectful when I’ve tried that, rather than boorish and crass as is so often the case – as was Gayle.

 He claimed yesterday that it was just a joke, and I believe he sees it that way – what he doesn’t understand how inappropriate and demeaning a ‘joke’ it is.
-I’m sure he is incapable of perceiving his remarks as being offensive, such is the rarefied air in his bubble.
-At the end of the day, regardless of his money and his fame, he’s a yobbo and a sleaze.
+I’m sure he is incapable of perceiving his remarks as offensive, such is the rarefied air in his bubble.
+Regardless of his money and fame, he’s a yobbo and a bit of a sleaze at the end of the day.
 It’s not much to be admired for, but there’s no law against it.

 It’s a little bit different, but not entirely different, but what makes it really tricky is that we’re man and woman.
-A woman – in fact a person – should feel safe going about their job without being harassed.
-At the same time things happen, chemicals react, and so on.
-As I think about it they key components are respect and permission.
+A woman – a person – should feel safe going about their job without being harassed.
+At the same time, things happen, chemicals react, and so on.
+As I think about it, the key components are respect and permission.

 It’s okay for me to flirt with the local bartender if I do it respectfully, and she gives me permission to do so.
 These are the two privileges that Gayle denied McLaughlin.

-The Chris Gayle incident led the news bulletins, as if it was the most serious news of the day.
-If it was it was only because it was the most sensational, and because they had the footage to prove it.
+The Chris Gayle incident led the news bulletins as if it was the most serious news of the day.
+It was only because it was the most sensational, and because they had the footage to prove it.
 It’s been subject to a multitude of column inches, comments and endless opinions.
-It’s legitimate news, but on the scale of meaningful news it falls down the scale.
+It’s legitimate news, but on the scale of meaningful news, it falls down the scale.

-For me this is an example whereby the news is the news.
+For me, this is an example whereby the news is the news.
 The frenzy is less about Gayle’s transgressions, and much more about the reaction it has provoked.
-It’s like a mob getting the whiff of something and reacting to it in its mindless way, catching hold and spreading like wildfire, the thing growing beyond it’s boundaries.
-That describes social media very well, but in the mainstream media I’m sure it’s much more calculating: it’s a ratings winner, let’s blow it up and see where it goes.
+It’s like a mob getting the whiff of something and reacting to it in its mindless way, catching hold and spreading like wildfire, the thing growing beyond its boundaries.
+That describes social media very well, but in the mainstream media, it’s much more calculating: it’s a rating winner, let’s blow it up and see where it goes.

-Of course social media was all over this in its indiscriminate way, where I witnessed again a modern day phenomenon: social bullying.
-Someone is identified as having acted inappropriately and the weight of the social media opprobrium comes down upon them.
+Naturally, social media was all over this in its indiscriminate way, and with it, the usual social bullying.
+Someone is identified as having acted inappropriately, and the weight of the social media opprobrium comes down upon them.
 It’s quite a thing, comment after comment going after a character, tearing them apart online.
-It’s clear that Chris Gayle has form, and is a creep, but the bullying started to make me sorry for him.
+Chris Gayle has form and is a creep, but the bullying started to make me sorry for him.
 He’s done wrong, but now he’s vilified by an entire society and isolated a long way from his home.

 There’s a good example of this yesterday.
-A woman in America complained on Facebook about how her new years eve was ruined by someone at another table having a selfish and inconvenient heart attack.
+In America, a woman complained on Facebook about how her new years eve was ruined by someone at another table having a selfish and inconvenient heart attack.
 She expanded further, implicating herself more deeply with every word.
-It was ugly and insensitive and someone shared her post and before you know it’s gone viral, and everyone is beating on this woman.
+It was ugly and insensitive, and someone shared her post, and before you know it’s gone viral, and everyone is beating on this woman.